Laptop or computer are best suited, rather than smart phone or tablet

 Please use Chrome, Safari or Firefox.
 Remo is not compatible with Microsoft Edge as a browser

 Headphones with microphone will ensure no feedback or audio issues

 To ensure best connectivity, we advise closing other tabs, windows and programmes using internet connection

 - Ensure Camera and Microphone are switched on to green

 - First timer on Remo?
 We recommend reading through the Remo Attendee Guide

-To move tables, simply double-click on the table you wish to go to.
-We recommend keeping tables to 4 people max
+To move and join tables, simply double-click on the table you wish to go to.

 Our Meetup Room Layout